SihanChen46/computational_bootcamp/README.md

 ### Quizzes

-There be will be a quiz every Thursday starting at 9 am starting the second week, for a total of 4.
+There be will be a quiz every Thursday, starting the second week, at 9 am for a total of 4 quizzes.
 Quizzes will be a combination of multiple choice, short answer, and programming questions.

 Missing quizzes will only be accommodated for medical emergencies.

 More detailed information is in the quiz policies document in the resources folder on the course website.

-### Homeworks
+### Labs

-Each homework will be a collection of short coding problems in Python.
-There will be 1 homework per week (for a total of 4, each worth 5% of total grade).
-Each homework will due on Sunday by 9:00p submitted on Canvas.
+Each lab will be a collection of short coding problems in Python.
+There will be 1 lab per week (for a total of 4, each worth 5% of total grade).
+Each lab will due on Sunday by 9:00p submitted on Canvas.

 Late assignments will only be accepted for medical emergencies.